DBOSlab/expowo/README.md

 # expowo <img src="man/figures/expowo.png" align="right" alt="" width="120" />

-An R package for mining species list, diversity estimates, and distribution data for any genus or family of flowering plants from RBG Kew’s [Plants of the World Online (POWO)](https://powo.science.kew.org).
+An R package for mining species list, diversity estimates, and distribution data for any genus or family of flowering plants from the World Checklist of Vascular Plants (WCVP) available through RBG Kew’s [Plants of the World Online (POWO)](https://powo.science.kew.org).

 ## Overview